SanityResort/fighting-akkas/Readme.md

 # Fighting Akkas

-Simply akka-http project.
+Simple akka-http project.
 Allows you to create a fight with two fighters, start and watch it.
 Everything is very basic and the ui is pure text.

 Create a fight: